isralduke/11ty-starter/README.md

 ### Eleventy Navigation Plugin

 Using the official [Eleventy Navigation Plugin](https://www.11ty.dev/docs/plugins/navigation/) we can implement complex information architecture.
 To illustrate its use, sample content in `/parent` with children has been added.
 Feel free to change this as necessary.
+Consult the Eleventy docs for using things such as `order` and `parent`.

 ### Human Sitemap